davidleora/disneyProject/README.md

 3. **Control Music**: Use the play, pause, and stop buttons to control the background music.
 Adjust the volume using the volume slider.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a suggestion for improvement, please create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [Disney API](https://disneyapi.dev/) for providing the character data.